NERSC/buildtest-nersc/README.md

 The scheduled jobs are run at different intervals (1x/day, 1x/week, etc...) at different times of day to avoid overloading the system.
 The gitlab jobs will run jobs based on tags, alternately some tests may be defined by running all tests in a directory (`buildtest build -b apps`).
-If you want to add a new scheduled job, please define a [New Schedule](https://software.nersc.gov/siddiq90/buildtest-cori/-/pipeline_schedules/new) with an appropriate time.
+If you want to add a new scheduled job, please define a [new schedule](https://software.nersc.gov/siddiq90/buildtest-cori/-/pipeline_schedules/new) with an appropriate time.
 The `target branch` should be `devel` and define a unique variable used to distinguish scheduled jobs.
 Next, create a job in `.gitlab-ci.yml` that references the scheduled job based on the variable name.

 The `validate_tests` gitlab job is responsible for validating buildspecs, please review this job when contributing tests.
 The buildspec must pass validation